 The Iron County Courthouse, built in 1890, is listed on the State and National Register of Historical Places.
 This castle-like structure sits at the center of town.
 An Iron County mini-museum is located on the left side of the main entry double doors and is open Monday thru Friday from 8:00 - 4:00 pm.
 It's a good idea to walk to the second floor and, if court is not in session, look at the magnificent court room.
 There is also a spectacular view from the windows overlooking the main street.

-The Paint River Walk is located on the east side of town at the bottom of the hill on highway M-69 in Lincoln Park.
+The Paint River Walk in Crystal Falls and is located on the east side of town at the bottom of the hill on highway M-69 in Lincoln Park.
 It is handicap accessible and is a popular place for weddings.
 Along the walkway are benches, barrier free fishing piers, and an interpretive nature trail.

 Runkle Lake Recreation Complex – This campground is owned and operated by the City of Crystal Falls and is open Memorial Day thru Labor Day.
-The complex consists of 57 (electric, water and sewer hookups available) campsites and offers public rest rooms, showers, RV dump station, horse shoe pits, tennis, basketball, and volleyball courts, a playground, and a swimming beach with a certified lifeguard on duty.
+The complex consists of 57 (electric, water and sewer hookups available) campsites and offers public rest rooms, showers, RV dump station, horse shoe pits, tennis, basketball, and volleyball courts, a playground, and a swimming beach.
 There is also a public boat ramp and fishing pier.
-For more info, call the park caretaker at 906-875-3051 (during the camping season) or the City Manager's office at 906-875-3347.
 Click here for rates.
+Please the City of Crystal Falls 906-875-3212.

 Bewabic State Park is located four miles west of Crystal Falls on US Highway 2 on Fortune Lake.
 This campground has 144 campsites.
 The park includes modern bathroom facilities, playgrounds, public beach, hiking trail, and a public boat launch.